This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 The symptoms of a brachial plexus injury include any degree of paralysis in one arm.
-If a baby is not moving one arm as much as the other it is usually a sign of Erb’s palsy, damaged brachial plexus nerves.
+If a baby is not moving one arm as much as the other it is usually a sign of Erb’s palsy or damaged brachial plexus nerves.

 Cerebral Palsy Symptoms

 Some of these symptoms may be obvious immediately after a child is born, while others will become more obvious with age.
 The symptoms also vary with the type of cerebral palsy.
 Spastic cerebral palsy is the most common, with symptoms including stiffness, awkward movements, and difficulty walking.
-In severe cases of spastic cerebral palsy a child may experience spastic movements in all parts of the body.
+In severe cases of spastic cerebral palsy, a child may experience spastic movements in all parts of the body.